Crazy-Marvin/Flashy/README.md

 * Easy to use and privacy-friendly
 * No ads
-* Elegant and simple design
+* Elegant and simple design with different themes
 * Uses your screenâ€™s light or camera flash as a source
 * Control and customize the brightness